duckietown/book-devmanual-lx/src/consume/2_instructions/2_editor.md

 Once you are comfortable with the `dts code` workflow, you may want to use some of the additional control provided over each command.
 This section documents each of the flags available to extend the `dts code editor` command.

+You can also explore the **Behind the Scenes** chapter for more details on what is happening in the background when you run the `dts code editor` command.

+**Command options:**

 ```
 usage: dts [-h] [-C WORKDIR] [-u USERNAME] [--distro DISTRO] [--bind BIND] [--no-build] [--build-only] [--recipe RECIPE] [--image IMAGE] [--plain] [--no-pull] [--keep] [--impersonate IMPERSONATE] [-v]